OSGeo/gdal/gdal/doc/source/drivers/raster/postgisraster.rst

    PG:"[host=''] [port:''] dbname='' [user=''] [password=''] [schema=''] [table=''] [column=''] [where=''] [mode=''] [outdb_resolution='']"

-Note that the string, up to the part starting with "table='" is a libpq-style ​connection string.
+Note that the string, up to the part starting with "table='" is a libpq-style connection string.
 That means that you can leave out unnecessary fields (like password, in some cases).

 -  **schema** - name of PostgreSQL schema where requested raster table